-The applicant specifically requests the assignment of the contested EUTM from the proprietor to the applicant.
-It then argues that if this main request is not found acceptable then the EUTM must be rejected as it was filed in bad faith.
+The applicant states that the contested sign contains the word component SCIO as well as other word and figurative elements but that the invalidity is specifically directed to invalidate the exclusivity of the proprietor for using the word element SCIO.
 The applicant provides a history of the interactions between the parties, including opposition proceedings and further ongoing proceedings.
 It points out that some of the proceedings and exhibits presented in the present case are appealed and presently before the General Court with case number T-86/20.
 The applicant also points to the Cancellation decision of 07/06/2019, 15 253 C 'SCIO EDUCTOR' which was upheld.
-It further points to the decision No. 3.P.20.270/2019/28 of the Metropolitan Court of Budapest which upheld the counterclaim of the applicant and invalidated the EU trade marks BHO 5 and Budapest Home Office (No. 016279747 and No. 016279697, respectively) establishing that these two trade marks were used first by the applicant in connection with the SCIO and EDUCTOR devices, and the Court also established that the use of the SCIO trade mark (together with the related trade marks BHO and Budapest Home Office) had an intensity of use above local significance and based on the earlier use in Hungary of these designations by the Applicant and on the bad faith nature of the filing of the concerned applications brought this invalidation decision.
+It further points to the decision No. 3.P.20.270/2019/28 of the Metropolitan Court of Budapest which upheld the counterclaim of the applicant and invalidated the EU trade marks BHO 5 and Budapest Home Office (016279747 and 016279697, respectively) establishing that these two trade marks were used first by the applicant in connection with the SCIO and EDUCTOR devices, and the court also established that the use of the SCIO trade mark (together with the related trade marks BHO and Budapest Home Office) had an intensity of use above local significance and based on the earlier use in Hungary of these designations by the Applicant and on the bad faith nature of the filing of the concerned applications brought this invalidation decision.
 This decision is not yet final, the proprietor of the attacked trade marks has filed an appeal against the decision.
 However, it argues that this decision and its motivation have a very close connection with the present application, although the attacked trade marks were much younger than the contested trade mark, but it dealt with similar facts and principles and the existence of the applicant's rights to the sign SCIO.

 The applicant then provides a history of the biofeedback device named SCIO.
 The applicant claims to have sold the 'SCIO' device since 2002 initially by the predecessor Maitreya Kft and partially also by Eclosion Kft which merged into Maitreya Kft.
 The hardware was made by a Hungarian company Pentavox Kft.
 And the application software required for the use of the product was developed by Maitreya Kft.
 The products were manufactured by Pentavox Kft.
-And Maitreya Kft and its sister company had exclusive right to purchase the devices from the manufacturer.
-With the assistance of Maitreya Kft.
+And Maitreya Kft and its sister company had exclusive right to purchase the devices from the manufacturer, with the assistance of Maitreya Kft.
 The European CE qualification was awarded to the product and later this was issued to Maitreya Kft.
 This qualification is a condition for bringing this medical device to the EU market.